AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/interactive-webinars/room-management.md

 You can perform the following actions from this centralized hub:

-* Select Launch room   to launch and enter the room.
+* Click the **[!UICONTROL Launch room]** button to launch and enter the room.
 * Use the search bar to find the recording you're looking for.
-* Select Download file  to download a file on your device.
+* Click the Download file icon to download a file on your device.
 Select two or more files to download in bulk.
-* Select Copy recoding link   to copy the recording URL.
+* Click the Copy recording icon to copy the recording URL.
-* Select Edit Recording  to make changes to your recording. (add a link to edit the recording on "edit" word)
+* Click the Edit Recording icon to make changes to your recording.
-* Use Delete room  to remove the recording.
-Once a recording is deleted, it cannot be retrieved.
+* Click the Delete icon to remove the recording.
+When a recording is deleted, it cannot be retrieved.
 * Select a recording to play it on the device.

 ## Manage and access Recordings {#manage-and-access-recordings}

 Recordings are invaluable resources, capturing the essence of live discussions, presentations, and Q&A sessions.
 They allow participants to revisit key insights, missed details, or complex concepts at their own pace.

-Click the Recordings tab to see a list of all the recordings you've uploaded.
+Click the **Recordings** tab to see a list of all the recordings you've uploaded.

 Under My recording, you can find all the recordings available in the room you created.
 You can also view their respective size, date and time, and duration of recordings.